 - A technique of Yamamoto's Bankai, Zanka no Tachi South: Kaka Juuman Okushi Daisoujin, reforms the ashes of those he has killed into an undead army.

 - Shigure from Code:Breaker.
 He's very creative with how he uses his ash, forming sharp blades, trap enemies in pitfalls, and convincing clones.

 - Skullion Raider in Fairy Tail: 100 Years Quest.
 The Bone Dragon Eater, he uses ash to teleport and destroy anything it touches.
 It can even reduce water and fire into ash.
 However, it's weak to Wind Magic, as Wendy's Sky Dragon Slayer Magic shows.

-- One of Asuma's signature jutsu is Fire Release: Ash Burning, breathing out a cloud of explosive ash.
+- One of Asuma's signature jutsu is Fire Release: Ash Burning, breathing out a cloud of explosive ash which he then ignites to consume anyone caught in it in the resulting blast.
 His nephew Konohamaru later learns this jutsu as well.

 - Kurotsuchi can use Lava Release: Ash Stone Seal Technique, spewing out a cloud of ash from her mouth to bind the target.

 - Lazarus Demons in Charmed (1998) can teleport and resurrect themselves using ash.

 - In Chinese Mythology As part of the Eastern Elements, fire creates ash when it burns or earth, overlapping this trope with Dishing Out Dirt.